linhngocle2000/collaborative-carrier-network/README.md

 &nbsp;
 ## Bundle

-A bundle is a nested list of transport request.
+A bundle is a list of transport request.

-> <code>Bundle = List<List\<TransportRequest>></code>

-A bundle has fixed size and contains transport requests which make profit to a special depot location.
+A bundle has fixed size and contains only transport requests which make profit to a special depot location.

 The number of transport requests in a bundle has to be equal or smaller than the size of bundle